Cherylngo/cherylngo.github.io/AI/index.md

 ---

 ## Artificial Intelligence
-In this course, I learned about creating neural networks using Python including using deep learning for predictive text and image classification via computer vision \
+In this course, I learned about creating neural networks using Python including using deep learning for predictive text and image classification via computer vision
+{nbsp} +
+{nbsp} +

-\ #### A selection of coursework:
+#### A selection of coursework:
 ##### Artificial Neural Network Classifier
 Assignment: Classify the quality of a red wine on an ordinal scale
 - [View the PDF file](CategoricalANNWriteup.pdf)